project-sunbird/project-sunbird.github.io/pages/features-documentation/register_org.md

 allowSearch: true
 ---

 Organization administrators can use their registered credentials and add other organizations onto Sunbird.
-To add an organization on Sunbird, the administrator must upload necessary details of the organization(s) that has to be uploaded.
+To add organizations on Sunbird, the administrator must upload required details of the organizations which have to be uploaded.

 ## Prerequisites